Samsung Galaxy Watch Ultra vs. Watch 5 Pro: Should you upgrade?

 Still chugging along

-The Galaxy Watch 5 Pro was one of the rare smartwatches to last for days between charges.
-Since 2022, more smartwatches hit this benchmark and have added perks like dual-band GPS and brighter displays that make the Pro a bit outdated.
-Still, this is a reliable device with years of software support left, and is more comfortable than the Ultra (aside from the wonky band).
+The Galaxy Watch 5 Pro was one of the rare smartwatches that lasted days between charges.
+Since 2022, more smartwatches have hit this benchmark and added perks like dual-band GPS and brighter displays that make the Pro a bit outdated.
+Still, this trustworthy device has four years of software support left and is more comfortable than the Ultra (aside from the wonky band).

 For